 By Chris Francescani and Curtis Skinner

-NEW YORK, Oct 30 (Reuters) - Picketers headed for the Manhattan storefront of Barneys New York Inc on Wednesday to express outrage over black customers' complaints that they were stopped by police after making luxury purchases.
+NEW YORK, Oct 30 (Reuters) - A small group of demonstrators gathered at the Manhattan storefront of Barneys New York Inc on Wednesday to express outrage over black customers' complaints they were stopped by police after making luxury purchases.

-Brooklyn pastor Reverend Clinton Miller said he would lead the late afternoon picket line that comes as the state attorney general is investigating security practices at Barneys and fellow retailer Macy's Inc.
+The protest, organized by Brooklyn pastor the Rev. Clinton Miller, coincided with an investigation by the state attorney general into security practices at Barneys and fellow retailer Macy's Inc.

-Four black shoppers have said they were stopped and detained in separate incidents at the two stores and later released without charges, touching off the latest racial controversy in a largely integrated city that nonetheless experiences frequent debates about prejudice and equality.
+Four black shoppers have said they were detained in separate incidents at the two stores and later released without charges, touching off the latest racial controversy in a largely integrated city that nonetheless experiences frequent debates about prejudice and equality.

-The two retailers and the New York Police Department traded blame on Tuesday over the "shop and frisk" incidents, nicknamed by tabloids after the controversial "stop and frisk" policing tactic that has been ruled unconstitutional for targeting blacks and Hispanics.
+The two retailers and the New York Police Department traded blame on Tuesday over the incidents dubbed "shop-and-frisk" by tabloids after the controversial "stop and frisk" policing tactic aspects of which have been ruled unconstitutional for violating the rights of minorities.

-Barneys and Macy's officials said police had acted on their own, without input from store staff, in choosing to stop shoppers who included Rob Brown, a black actor with a role on the HBO series "Treme."
+Barneys and Macy's officials said police had acted on their own, without input from store staff, in choosing to stop shoppers who included Rob Brown, an actor in the HBO series "Treme."

 On Tuesday, New York civil rights leader Al Sharpton met with Barneys Chief Executive Officer Mark Lee, who said his employees had no part in two incidents at his stores.

 "No one from Barneys brought them to the attention of our internal security," Lee said, "and no one from Barneys reached out to external authorities."

 Likewise, a Macy's spokeswoman denied that any staff member had a role in two incidents there.